C5m7b4/c5-ts-fp/README.md

 ### AVL Trees

 An AVL tree is a self balancinhg Binary Search Tree.
 Not all BST's are AVL trees.
 You will probably never use these in production but they are good for pratice.

+### Tree Visualizer

+This utiltity will allow you to actually see what your trees look like

+#### ToDos

+- make tree visualizer support objects
+- add more tests to tree visualizer
+- make AVL Trees support objects